 With ranching a prominent part of Paso’s history, there’s no better place to learn about the cowboy life than Harris Stage Lines.
 Tommy and Debby Harris are committed to keeping the cowboy culture alive through various horsemanship and entertainment programs.
 On our visit, Alan learned how to drive a stagecoach.
 Wait till you see the video.

 Since its early history, Paso Robles has been known for hot springs and mud baths.
 Lodging guests in the Deluxe Spa rooms at Paso Robles Inn have access to the famous waters.
 Or, plan a day of rejuvenation at River Oaks Springs Spa where you can soak inside or out in the mineral hot springs tubs.

-In the coming weeks, baby boomer readers will be learning more about our visit to Paso Robles.
-Have you been?
+Did you visit Paso Robles on a California road trip?
 Post a comment to tell us about your favorite activity.
 Since we didn’t have time to try everything, we’ll add your suggestions to the list for our return trip to Paso.

 Discolsure: This travel experience was provided by the Travel Paso Alliance

 A boomer travel and lifestyle authority who is exploring the world one activity at a time.
 Besides writing and publishing My Itchy Travel Feet, she also writes about boomer travel for My Well-Being Powered by Humana, Make It Missoula and is the author of My Itchy Travel Feet: Breathtaking Adventure Vacation Ideas.